compojoom/refire/README.md

 syncFirebase needs bindings, a Redux store instance and a Firebase instance url.

-`bindings` bindings declaratively define the sync options per firebase path.
+`bindings` bindings define the sync options per firebase path.
 See the comments below in **Usage example** for more info.

 `store` is your Redux store instance, remember to include `firebaseReducer` in your Redux reducer function, see the **Usage example** below.